SharzyL/pastebin-worker/doc/api.md

 ## DELETE `/<name>:<passwd>`

 Delete the paste of name `<name>` and password `<passwd>`.
-It may takes seconds to synchronize the deletion globally.
+It may take seconds to synchronize the deletion globally.

-If error occurs, the worker returns status code different than `200`:
+If error occurs, the worker returns status code different from `200`:

 - `403`: your password is not correct.
 - `404`: the paste of given name is not found.